WebXDAO/DEV-NFT/README.md

 NEXTAUTH_URL=http://localhost:3000
 ```
 <!-- markdownlint-disable-next-line -->
-- You need to obtain your own Github Client ID and Secret Key for OAuth authentication for the app which would also be assigned to 'GITHUB_CLIENT_ID' and 'GITHUB_CLIENT_SECRET' variable above.
-If you want to understand further about client ID and Secret Key, as well as OAuth authentication, please read this [document](https://docs.github.com/en/rest/guides/basics-of-authentication).
+- You need to obtain your own Github Client ID and Secret Key for OAuth authentication for the app which would also be assigned to `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` variable above.
+- Elucidation for the terms above -> [document](https://docs.github.com/en/rest/guides/basics-of-authentication).
-  - You need to first register your app to obtain your Client ID and Secret Key.
+  - Register your app to obtain your Client ID and Secret Key.
 Click [here](https://github.com/settings/applications/new) to begin.
-  - Fill in the information as shown below and click "Register application" button to proceed.
+  - Fill in the information as shown below and click `Register application` button to proceed. </br>
 ![image](https://user-images.githubusercontent.com/38476995/151486332-b9223452-91ef-4b45-b96f-686db5015361.png)
-  - There you have it.
-Your client ID and client secret keys come from your application's configuration page.
-You should never, ever store these values in GitHub or any other public place, for that matter.
-We recommend storing them as environment variables which is exactly what we've done here.
+  - Your Client ID and Client Secret Keys come from your application's configuration page.
+Rather than storing these values in GitHub or any other public space, we recommend storing them as environment variables.

 ![image](https://user-images.githubusercontent.com/38476995/151487977-44958f32-bfdb-4efe-945a-0a428f6d5dcb.png)

-- Double check .gitignore file and make sure .env is listed as shown below.
+- Double check `.gitignore` file and make sure `.env` is listed as shown below.

 ![image](https://user-images.githubusercontent.com/38476995/151290850-9cfe4b8d-d2db-4a90-a5e8-5f5e2f910706.png)